 Breast augmentation has a very high postoperative satisfaction rate.
-Over time, however, breast will age and change shape and consistency.
+Over time, however, breasts will age and change shape and consistency.
 Therefore many women desire changes in size of the breast.
-Many women desire to go somewhat larger while other desire a smaller breast size.
+Many women desire to go somewhat larger while others desire a smaller breast size.

 Increasing Breast Implant Size